TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   President Trump Job ApprovalFOX News
-    *   Approve42
-    *   Disapprove53Disapprove +11
-*   President Trump Job ApprovalQuinnipiac
+*   President Trump Job ApprovalGallup
     *   Approve36
-    *   Disapprove57Disapprove +21
-*   President Trump Job ApprovalGallup
-    *   Approve37
-    *   Disapprove58Disapprove +21
+    *   Disapprove59Disapprove +23
 *   President Trump Job ApprovalRasmussen Reports
     *   Approve43
     *   Disapprove56Disapprove +13
+*   President Trump Job ApprovalPPP (D)
+    *   Approve42
+    *   Disapprove53Disapprove +11
+*   Congressional Job ApprovalPPP (D)
+    *   Approve9
+    *   Disapprove76Disapprove +67

 More Latest Polls In The News

+*   Rep. Al Green: "A President Need Not Be Convicted Of A Criminal Offense To Be Impeached"
+*   Gold Star Parents vs. Spike Lee: How Do You Support Millionaires On Their Knees And Not Fallen Heroes?
 *   Dershowitz: Radical Groups Protesting My Speech "Afraid I Might Actually Persuade Students"
 *   Cornel West: Trump Disrespects The American Flag When He Scapegoats Black And Brown People
-*   O'Reilly to Hannity: Far Left Mobilizing Minorities To Be Angry, Anti-White.
+*   O'Reilly: Far Left Mobilizing Minorities To Be Angry, Anti-White.
 A New Constitution Is The "Endgame"
-*   Don Lemon: If You Think Kneeling Is About The Flag, You Must Think Rosa Parks Was Protesting A Bus
-*   Scott Adams: By Siding With America, Trump Has Already Won On Anthem.
-"Better Brand Always Wins"

 *   Politics
 *   Policy